ABOUT THE WTA TOURNAMENTS

 At our tournaments, we encourage parents, coaches and other spectators to cheer on both your very own athlete but also pick someone different, tell them great job and keep up the good work.
 A few positive words of encouragement can go a long ways in this sport.

-Three years ago, Williams Training Academy added the “Rumble in the Arena” for athletes in grades 3-8.
+In 2015, Williams Training Academy added the “Rumble in the Arena” for athletes in grades 3-8.
 We wanted to give our older youth athletes the same experience as the Pee Wees enjoyed in that first year of the Hunger Games.

 These are tournaments like no other……….
 Your athletes are honored as champions with handmade wooden brackets, champion bandannas, beautiful trophies and strikingly colorful brackets.
 In addition to the unique tournament elements like the 15 second coaching breaks, your athlete will also participate in a grand march and receive a commemorative programs to remember the days activities.
 Medals are given out for each place winner.
 Athletes that are returning champions are treated as VIPS when they return the next year and are honored accordingly at the Hunger Games.
 You don’t want to miss this—- “May the odds be ever in your favor!”